Swati-Subhadarshini/Project-2/README.md

 Project on Machine Learning

-## Kings County Housing Price Prediction
+## King County Housing Price Prediction

-The goal of this statistical analysis is to help us understand the relationship between house features and how these variables are used to predict house price.
+The goal of this FinTech analysis is to use machine learning in order to help us understand the relationship between house features and how its variables are used to predict house price.

-Objective Predict the house price Using three different models in terms of minimizing the difference between predicted and actual rating Data used: Kaggle-kc_house_data.
+We planned to predict house prices using three machine learning models, in terms of minimizing the difference between predicted and actual prices.

+Data used: Kaggle-kc_house_data.

 ## Technologies Used